 Revenue forecasting goes a long way with investors, particularly when it is paired with market trends.
 A clear, detailed, and thorough revenue forecast can tip the odds in your favor when it comes to convincing investors to put their money into your business.

-The final one of the benefits of revenue forecasting that we will mention is one that is of tremendous value.
-And, that benefit is gaining insight into your customers.
+The final benefit of revenue forecasting that we will mention is one that is of tremendous value: the ability to accurately gain insight into your customer’s revenue patterns based on historical data.

 By looking at common patterns that customers follow and combining this with sales data, your business can have a good grasp of customer behavior and sales that may be made in the future.